escience-academy/essential-skills-25-01-2015-Utrecht/lessons/Notebook.md

 $ jupyter notebook
 ```

-This should cause a new browser window to open, showing the notebook Dashboard.
+This should cause a new browser window to open or open new tab in already opened web browser, showing the notebook Dashboard.
 On this screen, click on: `New > Python 3`, to start a new notebook.
 We can change the title of the notebook to anything you like.

 ## Notebook basics